gideonmt/discord-bot/README.md

 ## Dependencies

-- [discord.js v14](https://discord.js.org/#/): The Discord.js library is used to interact with the Discord API, allowing the bot to send and receive messages, as well as perform other actions on your server.
+- [discord.js v14](https://discord.js.org/#/): The Discord.js library is used to interact with the Discord API.

 ## Installation and Usage